commercialhaskell/stack/doc/faq.md

     stack update
     ~~~

-    However, generally, it's not necessary with Stack: if the package index is
+    However, generally, it is not necessary with Stack: if the package index is
-    missing, or if a snapshot refers to package version that isn't available,
+    missing, or if a snapshot refers to package version that is not available,
     Stack will automatically update the package index and then try again.

-    If you run into a situation where Stack doesn't automatically update the
+    If you run into a situation where Stack does not automatically update the
     package index, please report it as a bug.

 ??? question "Is it dangerous to update the package index automatically?
 Can that corrupt build plans?"

-    No. Stack is explicit about which packages it's going to build.
+    No. Stack is explicit about which packages it is going to build.
 There are
     three sources of information to tell Stack which packages to install: the
     selected snapshot, the `extra-deps` configuration value, and your project
     packages.
 The only way to get Stack to change its build plan is to modify